Assessing generative modeling approaches for free energy estimates in condensed matter: Free energies of condensed phase systems

 Besides the evaluation of absolute free energies, a primary objective is the prediction of the relative stability of different phases which is given by their free energy difference.
 This is particularly challenging for the discussed systems, as their free energy differences are extremely small with $\beta \Delta F/N = 0.0074$ and $0.0053$ for mW cubic--hexagonal and LJ FCC--HCP phases, respectively.
 The corresponding results are summarized in Fig.~\ref{fig:results_diffs} for 216-particle mW and 180-particle LJ systems.
 Similar to our observations for absolute free energies, for the mW system (Fig.~\ref{fig:results_diffs}(a)), all methods accurately reproduce the reference results with extremely small error bars when trained with a high training budget (right graph) and evaluated with a large number of inference samples.
 At medium (middle graph) and low (left graph) training budgets, FEAT and CNFs still provide very good estimates, provided enough inference samples are used.
-Coupling flows deteriorate at lower training budgets: they are marginally usable at medium training budgets when evaluated with many inference samples, but unreliable at low training budgets (values not shown in the left graph of Fig.~\ref{fig:results_diffs}(a)).
+Coupling flows deteriorate at lower training budgets: they are usable to a limited extent at medium training budgets when evaluated with many inference samples, even though the variance of the estimates can be reduced by evaluating the marginal generated density at the cost of additional inverse passes (see SI).
+For low training budgets, neither joint nor marginal estimates yield usable results and the values are not shown in the left graph of Fig.~\ref{fig:results_diffs}(a).
 For the LJ systems (Fig.~\ref{fig:results_diffs}(b)), both one- and two-sided FEAT remain highly accurate in predicting free energy difference even at low training budgets, provided the inference budget is large.
 At medium training budgets, CNFs perform similarly poorly as coupling flows, and while they improve at low training budgets, their variance remains very large, consistent with the trends observed in the absolute free energy calculations.